tuliotoffolo/nrp/README.md

 ## Nurse Rostering Problem Solver

-Written by Túlio Toffolo and Haroldo Santos.
+Written by Túlio Toffolo (instance reader by Haroldo Santos).
-Note that the current code-base employs the formulation from <i>Santos, Toffolo, Gomes and Ribas (2016)</i>.
+Note that the current code-base employs the formulation from [*Santos, Toffolo, Gomes and Ribas (2016)*](doi.org/10.1007/s10479-014-1594-6).

 More information: https://benchmark.gent.cs.kuleuven.be/nrp